 - A. Committee Kick-off Meeting.
 This initial meeting will establish principles and objectives for the study area and help refine the specific objectives of this plan.
-The project may have multiple committees that focus on specific topics, like development, parks, urban design, transportation, and regulations. - B. PUBLIC WORKSHOP #1: Kick-off Meeting.
-The kick-off meeting is an opportunity for the public to understand the value of planning for Downtown La Crosse.
-Displays at the event encourage people to identify priorities for the study.
-Also, the event will include visual listening stations that engage people to respond to images of improvement.
-This survey will be adapted to an online platform.
-Past events have been paired with a community social (beverages/ice cream), community fair, existing celebration, movie, and panel discussion. - C. Focus Group Interviews.
-Working with the Steering Committee and the PMT, RDG will identify stakeholders and conduct a two-day program of focus group discussions to address the project area, its dynamics, potential, and future directions. - D. PUBLIC WORKSHOP #2: Community Roundtable.
+The project may have multiple committees that focus on specific topics, like development, parks, urban design, transportation, and regulations. - B. PUBLIC WORKSHOP #1: Kick-off Webinar.
+The kick-off webinar is an opportunity for the public to understand the value of planning for Downtown La Crosse.
+The setup of the webinar is subject to committee input and may include instant polling and Q&A session.
+The session will kick-off the online activities of the project.
+Subject to committee direction, this event may occur in person and be paired with a community social (beverages/ice cream), community fair, existing celebration, movie, and panel discussion. - C. Focus Group Interviews.
+Working with the Steering Committee and the PMT, RDG will identify stakeholders and conduct a program of focus group discussions to address the project area, its dynamics, potential, and future directions. - D. PUBLIC WORKSHOP #2: Community Roundtable.
 RDG will host a community workshop to understand goals and issues, inviting the public to participate in roundtable discussions with their peers to identify aspirations for downtown. - E. PUBLIC WORKSHOP #3: Student Program.
 The program must be tailored for students; could possibly be a one-hour classroom session, stakeholder meeting with government

 - student body, or half-day event for a large group of students that becomes an educational opportunity about planning and design. - F. Other Meetings & Speaker Series.
 RDG prides itself on maximizing community involvement throughout the process.
 During planned visits, RDG will meet with other regulatory and advisory groups, such as student groups, business associations, and clubs.
-Presentations may be 10 minutes to describe the project and process, or one hour discussions that describe the history of planning, Downtown La Crosse's trends, and the need to think about the future. - G. Steering Committee Debrief.
+Presentations may be 10 minutes to describe the project and process, or one hour discussions that describe the history of planning, Downtown La Crosse's trends, and the need to think about the future.
+Subject to committee input, a series of topic-specific webinars can be scheduled. - G. Steering Committee Debrief.
 RDG will meet with the Steering Committee to review emerging themes from public meetings and documentation of results. - H. Concept to Implementation.
 Subsequent tasks identify techniques to engage the public in the planning process, including the design studio, implementation workshop, and open house described in Tasks IV-VII.